Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

 On the other hand computing the colimits of the rows in the diagram yields the diagram

 whose pushout is $(f_1{\times}f_2)_*(Y_1\esm Y_2)$.
 Since both iterative procedures compute the colimit of diagram \eqref{naturality}, they are canonically isomorphic:

-\end{proof} As a consequence, we have the following result. \begin{proposition} Let $X$ be a connected simplicial abelian group.
+\end{proof} As a consequence, we have the following result. \begin{proposition} Let $X$ be a monoid with unit.
 The action of $\cR(*)$ on $\cR(X)$ set up in example \ref{esmaction} may be made internal to $\cR(X)$.
 Diagramatically, the diagram

-commutes up to natural isomorphism. \end{proposition} \begin{proof} Let $i_e \colon \{*\} \ra X$ be the inclusion of the one point space to the identity element of the abelian group $X$.
+commutes up to natural isomorphism. \end{proposition} \begin{proof} Let $i_e \colon \{*\} \ra X$ be the inclusion of the one point space to the identity element of the monoid $X$.
 The functor $i_{e*} \colon \cR(*) \ra \cR(X)$ sends a pointed retractive space $Y$ to $X \wed Y$, where the base point of $Y$ is identified to the unit element of $X$.
 The new retraction collapses $Y \subset X \wed Y$ to the identity $\{e\}$ in $X$.
 We have the diagram

-The lefthand square commutes by proposition \ref{extprodnaturality}, and the righthand triangle commutes because $e$ is the group identity.
+The lefthand square commutes by proposition \ref{extprodnaturality}, and the righthand triangle commutes because $e$ is the monoid identity.
 The bottom row defines $\sma$ and the trip across the top defines the action of $\cR(*)$ on $\cR(X)$. \end{proof} For example, this result has the consequence that coherent associativity for $\sma$ implies corresponding coherent associativity for the $\esm$ action of $\cR(*)$ on $\cR(X)$.